latheesan-k/MercuryBot-Deploy/README.md

 Lastly setup ssh public key authentication by following this guide: https://serverpilot.io/docs/how-to-use-ssh-public-key-authentication and then login as `mercury` newly created user on your VPS to continue

+Login as `mercury` (newly setup user) and continue with the remaining steps

 ### 2) Download Deployment Files

 ```shell